 Python Empty List | Guide to Using Empty Lists in Python

-In this blog post, we will focus on understanding and utilizing empty lists in Python, akin to understanding how to use that blank notebook or empty train to its full potential.
+In this guide, we will focus on understanding and utilizing empty lists in Python.
 By the end of this post, you’ll know how to create, verify, and manipulate empty lists.
 You’ll also understand the common pitfalls and how to avoid them.
+So, whether you’re a beginner looking to expand your Python knowledge or an experienced programmer looking to brush up on the basics, this guide is for you.

 TL;DR: How do I create and use empty lists in Python?